Johnny Gaudreau: Early life

-Gaudreau was born on August 13, 1993, in Salem, New Jersey, to Guy Gaudreau, a former soccer player and college hockey player and high school coach from Beebe Plain, Vermont, and Jane Gaudreau.
+Gaudreau was born on August 13, 1993, in Salem, New Jersey, to Guy Gaudreau, a former soccer player, college hockey player, and high school coach from Beebe Plain, Vermont, and Jane Gaudreau.
 He had two sisters and a younger brother, Matthew, who played hockey for the Worcester Railers and the Bridgeport Sound Tigers in the ECHL and AHL, respectively.

 Gaudreau grew up in Carneys Point Township, New Jersey.
 As a child, he played little league baseball in the Penns Grove Little League, where he was teammates with future Boston Red Sox pitcher Mike Shawaryn, and participated in the 2006 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Hershey, Pennsylvania.
 He initially attended Gloucester Catholic High School in Gloucester City, New Jersey, but later graduated from Dubuque Senior High School in Dubuque, Iowa while playing for the Dubuque Fighting Saints.

 Playing career

 USHL (2010–2011)

 Gaudreau played the 2010–11 season with the Dubuque Fighting Saints in the United States Hockey League (USHL), where he played in the 2011 USHL All-Star Game and helped his team win the Clark Cup as the USHL champions.
 He ultimately finished second in the league in goals, with 36, and fourth in points, with 72.
 Gaudreau's outstanding play was rewarded with selections to the USHL All-Rookie Team and the All-USHL Second Team, as well as the USHL Rookie of the Year award.

-Gaudreau was selected in the 4th round, 104th overall, in the 2011 NHL entry draft by the Calgary Flames.
+Gaudreau was selected in the fourth round, 104th overall, in the 2011 NHL entry draft by the Calgary Flames.
 Listed at and 137 lb, Gaudreau was the lightest player selected at the draft, and tied with Rocco Grimaldi for the shortest player selected.